 Variations and Add-Ons

-This smoothie recipe is super versatile.
+This tropical smoothie recipe is super versatile.
 You can add different ingredients and make a new version every time.
 I am sharing some options below.

 You can also add a large frozen banana to make the smoothie creamier.